andrew/ultimate-awesome/README.md

 - [annals-of-awesome](https://github.com/FoxxMD/annals-of-awesome) - Awesome projects and best practices I want to use in my work.
 - [awesome-institutional-hpc](https://github.com/frankier/awesome-institutional-hpc) - List of tools you can use to get the most from your institutional HPC resources.
 - [awesome-extended-reality](https://github.com/friedrith/awesome-extended-reality) - A curated list of all technologies related to virtual reality, augmented reality, etc.
-- [awesome-free-ai](https://github.com/fullthrottle83/awesome-free-ai) - A curated list of awesome free-to-use AI tools and services for developers, creators, and professionals.
 - [awesome-ai-coding-tools](https://github.com/furudo-erika/awesome-ai-coding-tools) - A collection of awesome AI Coding Tools.
 - [awesome-gitbook-alternatives](https://github.com/furudo-erika/awesome-gitbook-alternatives) - A Curated List of Awesome Gitbook Alternatives.
 - [awesome-smbx](https://github.com/GabrielKiesshau/awesome-smbx) - A list of awesome smbx content.